OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_installation.rst

 When composer installation command is executed, composer downloads files to `vendor` directory.

-Module files are copied
-"""""""""""""""""""""""

-This is the step composer triggers
-`OXID eShop composer plugin <https://github.com/OXID-eSales/oxideshop_composer_plugin>`__ which executes module files copying from `vendor` directory to `source/modules` directory so OXID eShop could access all module files.

 Configuration files updated
 """""""""""""""""""""""""""

 During this step the data from module `metadata.php` are transferred to configuration files, which are located in `var/configuration/shops/`.

+Module assets are linked to the public directory
+""""""""""""""""""""""""""""""""""""""""""""""""

+During this step files from `<module-root-directory>/assets` are linked to the shop public directory `source/out/modules/<module-id>/assets`.